habitat-sh/on-prem-builder/on-prem-docs/separating-backend-services.md

 ```

 ### Connecting to Datastore node
-The value of `POSTGRES_HOST` in the bldr.env file has to be mapped to the Node where the Datastore service is running in order to connect to it.
+The value of `POSTGRES_HOST` in the bldr.env file on the front end nodes must be mapped to the Node where the Datastore service is running in order to connect to it.

 #### NOTE: Please refer this [document](./scaling.md) for setting up and scaling the front end.